meltano/basic-python-template/CONTRIBUTING.md

 ### Pervasive Python Type Hints

 Type hints allow us to spend less time reading documentation.
-Public modules should be checked for type annotations on all methods and functions.
+This repo template ships with a default mypy config, it can be relaxed *if* needed on a per-module/per-import basis.

 ### Docstring convention